digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     contingent-claim-based instruments.
 It includes the following modules:

     - :ref:`Util <module-daml-finance-claims-util-5254>`:
-      Contains utility functions for claims, e.g. checking content of a claim and converting claim time
+      Contains utility functions for claims, e.g., checking content of a claim and converting claim time
     - :ref:`Util.Lifecycle <module-daml-finance-claims-util-lifecycle-9534>`:
       Defines different types of events and how to lifecycle them